UWPCE-PythonCert/IntroToPython-2014/_sources/session10.txt

 Perhaps most commonly, you'll see the ``property()`` builtin used this way.

-TWo weeks ago we saw this code:
+Two weeks ago we saw this code:

 .. code-block:: python